The xx: Musical style and influences

-The xx has been described as various genres, including indie rock indie pop, indie electronic, R&B, dream pop, and electro-rock, while incorporating elements of post-punk and dance.
+The xx has been described as various genres, including indie rock, indie pop, indie electronic, R&B, dream pop, and electro-rock, while incorporating elements of post-punk and dance.
 The band members have cited several artists in their influences.
-Croft said: "Jamie started out very much into soul and then from there moved into hip-hop and UK-based dance music.
+Madley Croft said: "Jamie started out very much into soul and then from there moved into hip-hop and UK-based dance music.
 He brings some much lower frequencies of bass into the band.
 And then I've grown up listening to Siouxsie and the Banshees, and The Cure.
 We're really quite a huge melting pot of different stuff."
 She also had mentioned her liking for Jimi Hendrix, The Slits, Joy Division, Yazoo, Eurythmics and New Order.
-Croft also added that the xx have been inspired by CocoRosie, The Kills and Electrelane.
+Madley Croft also added that the xx have been inspired by CocoRosie, The Kills and Electrelane.
 When signing to their label, they discovered bands like Cocteau Twins.
 They also expressed admiration for Beyoncé.
-Sim is an avid fan of Aaliyah, with the band covering her song "Hot Like Fire", while Croft enjoys Mariah Carey's music.
+Sim is an avid fan of Aaliyah, with the band covering her song "Hot Like Fire", while Madley Croft enjoys Mariah Carey's music.